Sunbird-cQube/cQube_Edu/README.md

 The following ports have to be configured in the nginix server with reverse proxy:

 - Port 4200 should be proxied to the '/'
+- Port 4201 should be proxied to the '/admin'
+- Port 3000 should be proxied to the '/api'
+- Port 3001 should be proxied to the '/admin_dashboard'
+- Port 3001 should be proxied to the '/session'
+- Port 3004 should be proxied to the '/core-api'
+- Port 4001 should be proxied to the '/login-api'
+- Port 8000 should be proxied to the '/data
 - Port 8080 should be proxied to the '/auth'
-- Port 3000 should be proxied to the '/api'
-- Port 8000 should be proxied to the '/data'
+- Port 9000 should be proxied to the '/grafana'

 ### Nginx - cQube server firewall configuration

 - Port 4200 should be open from nginx to the cQube server
+- Port 4201 should be open from nginx to the cQube server
+- Port 3000 should be open from nginx to the cQube server
+- Port 3001 should be open from nginx to the cQube server
+- Port 3004 should be open from nginx to the cQube server
 - Port 8080 should be open from nginx to the cQube server
 - Port 8000 should be open from nginx to the cQube server
+- Port 9000 should be open from nginx to the cQube server

 ### Openvpn - cQube server firewall configuration

 - Port 9000 should be open from openvpn to the cQube server